 R7: In our initial draft we referred to papers written by ecologists and conservation biologists, and this was a choice to provide the readers targets of our paper (i.e., scientists interested in “ecological complexity”) with material relevant for additional readings in their fields.
 However, these papers typically cited scientists at the forefront of CSS (e.g., Ma’ayan (2017) cites Mitchell (2009), Holland (1992), and Kauffman (1993)).
 In other words, the papers to which we referred were selected because they were already syntheses of CSS pertaining to subfields in ecology and conservation.
 In our new version of the manuscript, we read and incorporated the documents recommended by the referees.
-Based on the additional documents we read and cited, we introduced chaos in the features we selected, which is an important phenomenon to be considered when dealing with complex systems.
+Note that based on the additional documents we read and cited, we introduced chaos in the features we selected, which is an important phenomenon to be considered when dealing with complex systems.

-More specifically on how we addressed this comment, we now (i) added more documents to the list we provided as a reference in the methods, (ii) revised the analysis including chaos, because it was clear from our additional readings that it is historically a very important concept in CSS (see, e.g., the new section “A Brief History Of Complex System Science” at lines 115-163, and reference to the work of Henri Poincaré), (iii) included a new column to table 1 (“Related concepts”), where we provide synonyms and words related to our features to make more explicit that the features we propose are general concepts that have been defined differently in the literature; and (iv) explain in the discussion why some key concepts (e.g., criticality and pattern formation) are missing from our synthesis of features (Table 1).
-Regarding this fourth point, we think that some of these concepts are more specific and describe phenomena that occur when many of the features we propose co-occur.
-We now specify this aspect in the discussions, clarifying our goal of providing a general guide to ecologists interested in orienting their work on complexity along the lines of CSS at lines 355-380.

 Regarding potential circularity in the analysis, we note that the papers we use to identify the features of complex systems are not the same papers used in our text mining analysis.
-The first category of papers was identified with a critical review (i.e., we read many papers, including the one you suggested, and made an effort to synthesize this body of literature into the 23 features we selected), whereas the second category of papers was searched in the web of science and automatically assessed in relation to the features identified with our critical review.
-The articles on CSS that we initially selected were framed around the usefulness of CSS in ecology and conservation, but stress that those papers were explicitly centered about concepts developed in CSS.
-In other words, we did not synthesize “ecological articles on complexity”, but rather “articles making the point that CSS has important applications in ecology”.
-Note that we also included an additional analysis based on topic modelling (lines 272-277 and a new Figure 2), to verify that the features we selected are meaningful to characterize the 180 documents mentioning “ecological complexity” in their title.
+The first category of papers was identified with a critical review (i.e., we read many papers, including the one you suggested, and made an effort to synthesize this body of literature into the 23 features we selected and reported in Table 1), whereas the second category of papers was searched in the web of science and automatically assessed in relation to the features identified with our critical review.
+The articles on CSS that we initially selected were framed around the usefulness of CSS in ecology and conservation, but more importantly those papers were explicitly centered about concepts developed in CSS.
+In other words, in compiling Table 1 we did not synthesize “ecological articles on complexity”, but rather “articles making the point that CSS has important applications in ecology”.
+Note that in our revised manuscript we now included an additional analysis based on topic modelling (lines 272-277 and a new Figure 2), to verify that the features we selected are meaningful to characterize the 180 documents mentioning “ecological complexity” in their title.
 This analysis confirmed that the selection of features was relevant, i.e., the features we selected with our critical review were in 22 out of 23 cases are more important in characterizing the topics from complexity articles than control articles.

+More specifically on how we broadly addressed this comment, we now (i) added more documents to the list we provided as a reference in the methods, (ii) revised the analysis including chaos, because it was clear from our additional readings that it is historically a very important concept in CSS (see, e.g., the new section “A Brief History Of Complex System Science” at lines 115-163, and reference to the work of Henri Poincaré), (iii) included a new column to table 1 (“Related concepts”), where we provide synonyms and words related to our features to make more explicit that the features we propose are general concepts that have been defined differently in the literature; and (iv) explain in the discussion why some key concepts (e.g., criticality and pattern formation) are missing from our synthesis of features (Table 1).
+Regarding this fourth point, we think that some of these concepts are more specific and describe phenomena that occur when many of the features we propose co-occur.
+We now specify this aspect in the discussions, clarifying our goal of providing a general guide to ecologists interested in orienting their work on complexity along the lines of CSS at lines 355-380; see also R5.